Preparing nurse practitioners for excellence

 Online, laboratory, and clinical experiences are structured to expand the skills and grow the confidence of the student as advanced practice nurse practitioners and nurse leaders.
 The support and collaboration of community partners—both clinicians and health care agencies—are essential components of this program.

 UMass Dartmouth offers three pathways to the DNP.
-Each track is offered asynchronously online to help you juggle your education and life's demands.
-All classes may be attended 100% remotely except for the two consecutive on-campus days each semester.
+Each track is offered asynchronously online to help you manage your education and life's demands.
+All classes are attended 100% remotely except for the one on-campus day each semester.

-BS-DNP students complete 63-66 credits that include over 1,000 hours of clinical practice.
+The BS-DNP pathways are for students who hold a bachelor's degree in nursing or a bachelor's degree with an associates in nursing.
+Students whose undergraduate major is non-nursing will take a transition (GAP) course.
+All students complete 63-66 credits that include over 1,000 hours of clinical practice.
 In addition, students complete a scholarly project that translates research into practice and measures the effectiveness of this intervention in both health outcomes and cost effectiveness.
+The BS-DNP may be completed in 4-years by attending full-time or 5-years part-time.

-- The Adult Gerontology Primary Care track (4-year, full-time plan or 5-year part-time plan) will lead the transformative reform of health systems to achieve and maintain safe clinical practice environments; promote health, wellness and high quality patient care; and translate research into innovative practices that improve health outcomes and contain health care costs to both patients and society.
+• The Adult Gerontology Primary Care track will lead the transformative reform of health systems to achieve and maintain safe clinical practice environments; promote health, wellness and high quality patient care; and translate research into innovative practices that improve health outcomes and contain health care costs to both patients and society.
 Adult Gerontology NPs care for patients ages 12 years or older.

-- The Psychiatric Mental Health Nurse Practitioner track (4-year, full-time plan or 5-year part-time plan) prepares nurses with a bachelor's or master's degree in nursing to provide care to psychiatric patients across the lifespan.
-The Psychiatric Mental Health DNP program is offered as a part-time option.
+• The Psychiatric Mental Health Nurse Practitioner track prepares nurses to provide care to psychiatric patients across the lifespan.

 Post Master's DNP track